aswin-ideas2it/docs-rackspace/doc/tools/fork-a-repo.rst

 ===================

 After you create your GitHub account, to see a list of external repositories go to https://github.com/rackerlabs.
-For a list of internal repositories, go to https://github.rackspace.com/IX.
 For Information Development projects, you will most likely work with multiple repositories.
 Check with your team lead to identify the repositories with which you will work.